phill-holland/polymorphic-program/README.md

 - Need to parse/run output code inline (rather than running an external compiler and running on the OS) (ADDED, NOT TESTED)

-- Add string output score function to test outputs afer program run (copy from another project)
+- Add string output score function to test outputs afer program run (copy from another project) (DONE)

-- Edit random string generator to only use "hello world" characters as grammar
+- Edit random string generator to only use "hello world" characters as grammar (DONE)

 - Add code mutation function